CaballoSinNombre/LitterBox/README.md

 Space Shooter
 =============

-A simple first person shoot being built with javascript and webGL.
+A simple first person shooter being built with javascript and webGL.